Back to Kasa Smart Guides

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Another household member controlling the switch from their phone
+• Another household member controlling it

 Official Manufacturer Manual